Electro707/Simple-LED-Matrix-Library/README.md

 ## To-Do
 Add documentation describing how the LED Matrix will be hooked up to the Arduino with drawings.
+Create software to easily create a custom "character"

 ## Authors